Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange

 "We pray for Paul and for the swift and safe return of all wrongfully-detained Americans."

-While the safe return of Griner has been heralded by some as a diplomatic achievement, disappointment has been expressed by officials and supporters alike that Whelan was not able to return home.
+As Griner's return is heralded as a diplomatic achievement, officials and supporters have expressed disappointment Whelan also couldn't come home.

-Whelan, a US, Irish, British and Canadian citizen, was detained at a Moscow hotel in December 2018 by Russian authorities who alleged he was involved in an intelligence operation.
+A US, Irish, British and Canadian citizen, Whelan was detained at a Moscow hotel in December 2018 by Russian authorities who alleged he was involved in an intelligence operation.
 He was sentenced to 16 years in prison on espionage charges he has vehemently denied.
 The US State Department has declared him wrongfully detained.

-The Russians signaled recently that they were only willing to negotiate for Griner and not Whelan, a US official said, because Russia said it has been handling their cases differently based on what each has been accused of.

-The Biden administration repeatedly made offers to get Whelan released as part of this deal, even after Russia made clear only Griner was acceptable.
+Russia has handled Whelan's and Griner's cases differently based on what each has been accused of, it has said, and signaled recently it only would negotiate over Griner, even as the Biden administration made offers to get Whelan released as part of this deal.

-"It was a choice to get Brittney or nothing," the US official said, adding that was a "difficult decision" for Biden, but again, one he felt he had to make.

-Biden acknowledged that Griner's release was occurring while Whelan remained imprisoned, saying that Whelan's family "have to have such mixed emotions today."

-"This was not a choice of which American to bring home," Biden said.
+"This was not a choice of which American to bring home," Biden said Thursday.
 "Sadly, for totally illegitimate reasons, Russia is treating Paul's case differently than Brittney's.
 And while we have not yet succeeded in securing Paul's release, we are not giving up.
 We will never give up."

-In a statement, Griner's family said, "We sincerely thank you all for the kind words, thoughts and prayers - including Paul and the Whelan family who have been generous with their support for Brittney and our family during what we know is a heartbreaking time.

-"We pray for Paul and for the swift and safe return of all wrongfully detained Americans."
+Whelan was happy Griner was released but "disappointed" the Biden administration has not done more to secure his release, he told CNN Thursday by phone from a penal colony in a remote part of Russia.

 "I don't understand why I'm still sitting here," he said.

-Whelan's family expressed happiness at the news that Griner is on her way home but said Thursday they are "devastated" that he was left behind.

-"It's a great day for the families of the wrongfully detained and we feel wonderful for them," David Whelan, Paul's brother, said on "CNN This Morning."
-"But we do worry about what's in Paul's future.
-I think it's become clear that the US doesn't have any concessions that the Russian government wants for Paul.
-So I'm not really sure what the future holds."

-The Biden administration told Whelan's family ahead of the Griner announcement, David Whelan said.
+Whelan's family was happy Griner was headed home but "devastated" he was left behind, they said Thursday.
+The Biden administration told Whelan's family of her release ahead of the Griner announcement, Paul's brother David Whelan told CNN.